Henrietta Buckler Seiberling: Career

+Seiberling became famous in AA history for introducing Bill W. to Dr. Bob.
+After Bill W. worked with Dr. Bob for a while, Dr. Bob had his last drink on June 10, 1935, a date which became AA's founding date.

+Henrietta Seiberling and her husband were devoted supporters of Alcoholics Anonymous, opening their home to its members and also leading meetings of the Oxford Group for those who were interested.

 Personal life

 Her son, John F. Seiberling, was a Representative in the United States Congress from Ohio and a member of the Democratic party.
 Seiberling also had 2 daughters, Mary S. Huhn and Dorothy Seiberling Steinberg, who was a deputy editor for the New York Times Magazine.

 Death and legacy

 Seiberling died in New York City on December 5, 1979.
-She is buried next to her parents in Lawrenceburg, Kentucky.
-On her gravestone is an inscription familiar to both the Oxford Group people and to the fellowship of Alcoholics Anonymous: "Let Go and Let God."
+On her gravestone in Lawrenceburg, Kentucky, is an inscription familiar to both the Oxford Group people and to the fellowship of Alcoholics Anonymous: "Let Go and Let God."